gperilli/palindrome_detector/README.md

 # palindrome_detector

-This is a a simple ruby coding exercise with rspec accompanying rspec tests.
+This is a a simple ruby coding exercise with accompanying rspec tests.

 ## Running the program